Deploy and call the Qwen3-0.6B model with vLLM framework as an online inference service on EAS.

 { "model": "/mnt/data/Qwen/Qwen3-0___6B", "messages": [ { "role": "user", "content": "Hello!" } ], "max_tokens": 1024 }

-The response is shown in the following figure.
+The response is shown in the following figure:

-Obtain the endpoint and token
+Obtain endpoint and token

-On the Inference Services tab, click the target service name to go to its Overview page.
-In the Basic Information section, click View Endpoint Information.
+On the Inference Service tab, click the name of the target service to go to the Overview page.

-Use curl or Python for invocation
+Call with curl or Python

-The following code provides an example:
+The following code provides examples:

 -H "Content-Type: application/json" \